sylabs/singularity-cri/README.md

 ./sycri_client unix:///var/run/singularity.sock
 ```

-The following cammands are supported:
+The following commands are supported:
 - `pull <image>` - pull image by tag or digest.
 To pull from library or shub specify `library://` or `shub://` prefix
 before image respectively.
 - `list` - list all available images